Mississippi Weed Laws

 General Cannabis Dispensary License Information

-The Mississippi Medical Cannabis Act defines the medical cannabis dispensary as an entity licensed and registered with the MDOR that acquires, possesses, stores, transfers, sells supplies, or dispenses medical cannabis, equipment used for medical cannabis, or related supplies and educational materials to cardholders.
-A dispensary can only be in an area zoned commercial or in an area that is not otherwise prohibited from having commercial businesses.
+The Mississippi Medical Cannabis Act defines the medical marijuana dispensary as an entity licensed and registered with the MDOR that acquires, possesses, stores, transfers, sells supplies, or dispenses medical marijuana, equipment used for medical cannabis, or related supplies and educational materials to cardholders.
+A dispensary can only be in an area zoned commercial or in an area that is not otherwise prohibited from having commercial businesses by Mississippi medical marijuana law.

 - First Year: $40,000